dljoseph/silverstripe-custom-error-page/README.md

 Usage Overview
 --------------
 Once installed, the SilverStripe ErrorPage will be augmented with an additional field to allow the administrator to select which template to use for the error page.

+Be sure to add the following line to your `Page_Controller` class in `mysite/code/Page.php` to allow template overrides:

+    `public $templates; //required for template overrides`

 ### Templating